tysg/peptide/README.md

-# python-slime README
+# peptide README

-This is the README for your extension "python-slime".
+This is the README for your extension "peptide".
 After writing up a brief description, we recommend including the following sections.

 ## Features